DFHack/dfhack/docs/Lua API.rst

 * ``customRawTokens.getToken(typeDefinition, token)``

-  Where ``typeDefinition`` is a type definition struct as seen in ``df.global.world.raws`` (e.g.: ``dfhack.gui.getSelectedItem().subtype``) and ``token`` is the name of the custom token you want to read.
+  Where ``typeDefinition`` is a type definition struct as seen in ``df.global.world.raws`` (e.g.: ``dfhack.gui.getSelectedItem().subtype``) and ``token`` is the name of the custom token you want read.
 The arguments from the token will then be returned as strings using single or multiple return values.
 If the token is not present, the result is false, if it is present but has no arguments, the result is true.
 For ``creature_raw``, it checks against no caste.
+  For ``plant_raw``, it checks against no growth.

 * ``customRawTokens.getToken(typeInstance, token)``

   Where ``typeInstance`` is a unit, entity, item, job, projectile, building, plant, or interaction instance.
 Gets ``typeDefinition`` and then returns the same as ``getToken(typeDefinition, token)``.
   For units, it gets the token from the race or caste instead if appplicable.
+For plants growth items, it gets the token from the plant or plant growth instead if applicable.
+For plants it does the same but with growth number -1.

 * ``customRawTokens.getToken(raceDefinition, casteNumber, token)``